Let's Get Back to Bed – Boy!

 "Let's Get Back to Bed – Boy!" is a song by German recording artist Sarah Connor.
 Written and produced by frequent collaborative duo Rob Tyger and Kay Denar, the song features American R&B singer TQ.
-Conceived for Connor's debut album, Green Eyed Soul (2001), the track is built around a mandolin sample and scratching hip hop beats, over which Connor, as the female protagonist, adopts sensual vocals and expresses her desire to have sex with her partner, inviting him to her bed.
+Conceived for Connor's debut album, Green Eyed Soul (2001), the track is built around a mandolin sample and scratching hip hop beats, over which Connor, as the female protagonist, adopts sensual vocals and expresses her desire to have intercourse with her partner, inviting him to her bed.

-The song was released as the album's lead single in German-speaking Europe on 7 May 2001.
-Its impact on the charts was large for a debut single; it reached the top ten in Germany, Austria and Switzerland and the top twenty in the United Kingdom and Norway.
-"Let's Get Back to Bed – Boy!" was nominated for Best National Single – Rock/Pop at the 2002 ECHO Awards, and received gold certifications from the German and Austrian arms of the International Federation of the Phonographic Industry.
+The song was released as the album's lead single in Germany on 7 May 2001 and peaked at number two on the German Singles Chart for two weeks.
+It also reached the top ten in Austria and Switzerland as well as the top 20 in Norway and the United Kingdom.
+"Let's Get Back to Bed – Boy!" was nominated for Best National Single – Rock/Pop at the 2002 ECHO Awards, and received Gold status in Austria and Germany.
+A music video for the song, directed by Oliver Sommer, was filmed in Vancouver in 2001.

+Background

+"Let's Get Back to Bed – Boy!" was written by Connor's frequent collaborators, Rob Tyger and Kay Denar, along with American rapper TQ for her debut studio album, Green Eyed Soul (2001).
+Built around a mandolin sample and scratching hip hop beats, it has Connor, as the female protagonist, adopting sensual vocals and expressing her desire to have sex with her partner, inviting him to her bed.

+"Let's Get Back to Bed – Boy!" was one out of three songs, along with "Magic Ride (Whatever U Wish 4)" and "Can't Get None," which TQ contributed to Green Eyed Soul.

+Chart performance

+"Let's Get Back to Bed – Boy!" was released by X-Cell Records on 7 May 2001 as Connor's debut single as well as the first single from her debut album Green Eyed Soul (2001).
+It initially debuted at number 20 on the German Singles Chart in the week of 21 May 2001, before rising to number two, its peak position, in its sixth week.
+The song would spend 17 weeks inside the top 100 of the chart.
+Still in 2021, it was awarded Gold by the Bundesverband Musikindustrie (BVMI) for shipments figures of more than 250,000 copies.
+GfK ranked it 19th on its 2001 year-end singles chart.
+Elsewhere, "Let's Get Back to Bed – Boy!" reached the top five in Austria and the top ten in Croatia and Switzerland.
+On 3 September 2001, the song was certified Gold by the International Federation of the Phonographic Industry (IFPI).